DavidMertz/DavidMertz.github.io/publish/Michael-Foord.md

 worst times.
 I knew him in Python context, but also personally, before and after the following anecdote.

-I spoke with him regularly over video, over the last year or two, and He and I co-organized (advised technically) PyCon MEA in Dubai, in 2021 and 2022.
+I spoke with him regularly over video, over the last year or two, and he and I co-organized (advised technically) PyCon MEA in Dubai, in 2021 and 2022.
 In that first year, I spent much of the trip with him individually, including a lovely dinner at the foot of Burj Khalifa.

 In that conversation, as always, he was strident and opinionated, but had the deepest respect for his friends, even in the moments of our disagreement.
 His